zreigz/scaffolds/capi/providers/gcp/README.md

-# Workload Cluster
+# GCP Cluster API Controller

-A helm chart that deploys a workload cluster using the Cluster-API project
+A helm chart that deploys a GCP Cluster API controller (capg).